curvelogic/eucalypt/docs/index.md

   eye-count: 7
 ```

-As you can see, `io.epoch-time` evaluates to a timestamp.
+As you can see, `io.epoch-time` evaluates to a unix timestamp.

 This metadata is generated once at launch time, *not* each time the
-expression is evaluated. **eucalypt** the language is a pure functional
+expression is evaluated. eucalypt the language is a pure functional
 language, and there are no side-effects or non-deterministic functions
 (although its command line driver can perform all sorts of
 side-effects as input to the evaluation and as output from the
-evaluation).
+evaluation and there are one or two dirty tricks in the debugging
+functions).
 For this reason, `prentice` and `slothrop` will have the
 same timestamps.

 Block merge can be a useful means of generating common content in
 objects.

-The common content can appear first as in this case, allowing it to be
+The common content can appear first as in this case, allowing
-overridden.
-Or it couple be applied second allowing it to override the
+it to be overridden.
+Or it couple be applied second allowing it to
-existing detail.
+override the existing detail.
 Or a mixture of both.
-Many more sophisticated means
+Many more
-of combining block data are available too.
+sophisticated means of combining block data are available too.

 !!! note

 	This merge is similar to the effect of *merge keys* in YAML, where a
 	special `<<` mapping key causes a similar merge to occur.
 Not all
-	YAML processors support this - but **eucalypt** does.
+	YAML processors support this and nor does eucalypt at present, but
+	it will soon.

-Be aware that **eucalypt** has nothing like virtual functions.
+Be aware that eucalypt has nothing like virtual functions.
 The
 functions in scope when an expression is created are the ones that are
 applied.
 So if you redefine an `f` like this, in an overriding
 block...